lankesh-koppisetti/URL-rewriting-configuration/README.md

 To allow URL rewriting in your project follow below  steps.

 **Create .htaccess file in your project**
-`.htaccess` file allow us to command apache server
+`.htaccess` file allow us to command apache server - file is there in git

 **Install and enable rewrite module of apache**